meesterkurt/joyofprofessionallearning/index.md

 ---
 layout: page
-title: Digital Marketing Agency | MKG Marketing Inc.
+title: Professional Learning | The Joy of Professional Learning
-meta: MKG Marketing Inc is a digital marketing agency focused on SEM and Social Advertising.
+meta: The Joy of Professional Learning pulls together a series of recipes to help educators
 permalink: /
 ---